Ganapathy2324/19CS302_Module_1/Ex no_5.md

 # EX 5 C program to calculate the total marks, average, and percentage of marks obtained in six subjects.
 ## DATE:
 ## AIM:
-To write a C program to calculate the total marks, average, and percentage of marks obtained in seven subjects.
+To write a C program to calculate the total marks, average, and percentage of marks obtained in six subjects.

 ## Algorithm
 1. Start.
-2. Declare three variable value of type int for marks.
+2. Declare six variable value of type int for marks.
 3. Prompt the user to enter a value.
 4. Read the value using scanf.
 5. Find total and average.